seismic-anisotropy/PyDRex/README.md

 ## Documentation

-The documentation can be build using [pdoc](https://github.com/mitmproxy/pdoc), using the command:
+The documentation can be built offline using [pdoc](https://github.com/mitmproxy/pdoc), with the command:

-    pdoc -t docs/template -o html --math src/pydrex/ tests/*.py
+    pdoc -t docs/template -o html --math pydrex tests

 which will output the html documentation into a folder called `html`.
-The homepage will be `html/pydrex.html`.
+The homepage will be `html/index.html`.
+See also the provided [GitHub actions workflow](.github/workflows/docs.yml).